One killed as avalanche engulfs skiers after volcano erupts at Japanese resort

 One person was trapped in the avalanche for some time before being dug out by rescuers, who included SDF members.

-Kusatsu-Shirane, a 2,160-metre volcano, erupted on Tuesday morning, the Japanese Meteorological Agency (JMA) said.
-The agency warned that further eruptions could not be ruled out and that rocks could be thrown as far as 2km from the peak.
+Kusatsu-Shirane, a 2,160-metre (7,090 ft) volcano, erupted on Tuesday morning, the Japanese Meteorological Agency (JMA) said.
+The agency warned that further eruptions could not be ruled out and that rocks could be thrown as far as 2 km (1 mile) from the peak.

 Video footage from the top of the resort's gondola showed skiers gliding down the slopes as black rocks plummeted from the skies and snow billowed up as they struck the ground, sometimes just missing skiers.
 A cloud of black smoke later drifted in.